pthew/alone/go_alone_01.md

 Manfred had waited a year to exact his revenge.
 One cold winter's evening he took his father and the merchant out drinking.
-When they were too drunk to know what was happening Manfred led the pair to the swamp where he killed them and a very messy manor.
+When they were too drunk to know what was happening Manfred led the pair to the swamp where he killed them in a very messy manor.
 I think that this is thing that I saw when were first met.
 That dark secret and the thirst for blood.

 ## Fin

-The tower falls and I die.
+Manfred wakes early in the morning and picks me up.
+Taran, who is on watch, approaches us but Manfred mumbles about going to the bathroom (not quite the words he used) and wanders off along a path in the forest.
+Taran seems confused about what to do and follows us for a minute but then turns back to the camp.
+I hope he has decided to rouse the others as Manfred's mind is clouded and confused.
+A few seconds after, he stumbles off the path and heads further into the forest.
+I don't know what's up ahead but as we continue through the undergrowth the sound of water gets louder.
+Are we approaching a river?

+A river and waterfall.
+The area looks very scenic, but not from the top of the cliffs that border the waterfall.
+I feel Manfred's mind finally focus: In his delirium he is still looking for his sister.
+As he steps off the edge I see the swamp below us.

+We fall and sink into the bog below the waterfall.
+Manfred and I rest.

 ## Epilogue

-_To die, to sleep - to sleep - perchance to dream: ay, there’s the rub, for in that sleep of death what dreams may come when we have shuffled off this mortal coil, must give us pause_
+> _To die, to sleep - to sleep - perchance to dream: ay, there’s the rub, for in
+> that sleep of death what dreams may come when we have shuffled off this
+> mortal coil, must give us pause_